akashmalvi/Akash_Malvi_Koach_Tasks/README.md

          > pip install python

 3. Create a folder with any name in desktop
+4. Download the "TASK-1" file from the repository to the created folder
-4. Go to the created folder
+5. Go to the created folder
-5. Create virtual environment :
+6. Create virtual environment :
     in command prompt
     run :
          > pip install virtualenv